telerik/kendo-ui-core/docs/controls/gauges/lineargauge/overview.md

 ### Initialize the Linear Gauge

-Initialize the Linear Gauge with its default configuration as demonstrated in the example below.
+To initialize the Linear Gauge with its default configuration, use the following example.

 ###### Example